A major weapon against cancer

 - The cancer immunotherapy market for checkpoint inhibitors will increase to nearly $9 billion across the world’s major pharmaceutical markets in 2022.

-- Immune approaches to cancer therapy have been validated by the recent approval of drugs such as Yervoy® and Provenge®.
+- Immune approaches to cancer therapy have been validated by the approval of drugs such as Keytruda®, Opdivo®, Yervoy® and Provenge®.

-- New immune modulators such as Anti PD-1 Keytruda®/PD-L1 mAb’s that boost T-cell activity in response to tumors are high priority development programs for Big Pharma.
+- Immune modulators such as anti-PD-1 (Keytruda®)/anti-PD-L1 (Tecentriq®) mAb’s boost T-cell activity in response to tumors and are widely used in high priority therapeutic development programs by Big Pharma.

 - Analysts estimate that cancer immunotherapies could account for $35 billion annually within 10 years